 Now we just need to build the darn thing!

-The photo shows Daniel Cater, Roxanne Persaud and Isabel Dias.
+The photo shows Daniel Cater, Roxanne Persaud and Isabel Dias at the start of the hackathon.
 Roxanne is an old-hand at RSAde stuff.
 Daniel and Isabel…?
 No idea where they came from – but they’re fab!

 By the time I left, our self-selecting team had ten great people: really looking forward to following the #interactivism tag on Twitter and finding what great stuff develops – best of luck, EZPeople!!